 Note: This restaurant is already closed.

-Salo is a popular spot for dinner and drink after office hours.
-This Filipino restaurant replaced the space Shawarma Guys was formerly located, but has retained the take-out window for customers who liked to stay at the al fresco area.
+Salo is a popular spot for dinner and drinks after office hours.
+This Filipino restaurant replaced the space Shawarma Guys was formerly located but has retained the take-out window for customers who liked to stay at the alfresco area.

 Since we were a group of six, we decided to have the Salo-Salo dishes which is good for 2 to 3 pax.

 I requested for my favorite, the Gising-Gising (Php 75).